nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/04-local-installation.md

 We're going to use conda to manage environments here, but there's a number of ways you can do this.

 ```
-# clone the github repo
+# clone the GitHub repo
 git checkout https://github.com/nextstrain/augur.git
 cd augur
 # make sure python & dependencies are installed.